webrpc/webrpc/README.md

 Future goals/work:
 1. Add RPC streaming support from client/server using websockets
-2. Create an [IDL](https://en.wikipedia.org/wiki/Interface_description_language) as a frontend to the webrpc json schema file.
-Our idea is it could look similar to a Typescript definition file that would generate this JSON file, which in-turn would be used by the code-generators to generate server+client code - we have an open issue [here](https://github.com/webrpc/webrpc/issues/1).
+2. More code generators.. for Rust, Python, ..

 ## Getting started

 1. `go get -u github.com/webrpc/webrpc/cmd/webrpc-gen`
-2. Write+design a [webrpc schema file](./_examples/golang-basics/example.webrpc.json) for your Web service
+2. Write+design a [webrpc schema file](./_examples/golang-basics/example.ridl) for your Web service
 3. Run the code-generator to create your server interface and client, ie.
-  * `webrpc-gen -schema=example.webrpc.json -target=go -pkg=service -server -client -out=./service/proto.gen.go`
+  * `webrpc-gen -schema=example.ridl -target=go -pkg=service -server -client -out=./service/proto.gen.go`
-  * `webrpc-gen -schema=example.webrpc.json -target=ts -pkg=client -client -out=./web/client.ts`
+  * `webrpc-gen -schema=example.ridl -target=ts -pkg=client -client -out=./web/client.ts`
 4. Implement the handlers for your server -- of course, it can't guess the server logic :)

 another option is copy the [hello-webrpc](./_examples/hello-webrpc) example, and adapt for your own webapp and server.